Learn more about the Foundation's Trustees and staff

 Vice Chair of Trustees

-Role: Vice Chair, appointed Trustee in July 2020 for two years, and elected Vice Chair in May 2022.
+Role: Vice Chair, appointed Trustee in July 2020 for four years, and elected Vice Chair in May 2022.

 I was at Latymer from 1992 to 1999.
 After Warwick University I went on to a career in financial services, first qualifying as a chartered accountant at KPMG and then working in corporate finance at Gleacher Shacklock and PJT Partners.
 I serve on the Foundation’s finance committee.